awslabs/crossplane-on-eks/doc/rds-day-2.md

 In the example above, no check is performed during PR.
 During admission into the Kubernetes cluster, a validating controller will lookup config map which contain ticket number and validate the request is valid.
 If no ticket number associated with this change is approved, it's rejected with provided reason.

 ## Blue Green deployment
 RDS added native support for blue green deployment.
-This allows for safer database updates because RDS manages the process of creating an alternate instance and copying data over to it.
+This allows for safer database updates because RDS manages the process of creating an alternate instance, copying data over to it, and shifting traffic to it.

 As of writing this doc, neither providers support this functionality.
 Because the functionality is available in [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance#blue_green_update), the Upbound official provider should be able to support this in the future.
 In addition, this functionality is supported for MariaDB and MySQL only.